Mallorca: 31 attractions, MAP and ready sightseeing plan [2026] what to see!

 18. Mirador Es Colomer Formentor

-A huge viewing point, several hundred meters long, with a huge number of unique observation points.
-Located on a long ridge of rock over 200 meters high.
-Insane views.
-Beware of people afraid of heights!
-You can find more information on how to get to and get around the viewpoint in a separate entry about visiting the Formentor peninsula.
+This enormous, several hundred-meter-long observation deck, with a multitude of unique vantage points, is located on a long ridge of rock, over 200 meters high.
+The views are breathtaking.
+Beware of those with a fear of heights!
+You can find more information on how to get there and how to get around the observation deck here. in a separate entry about visiting the Formentor peninsula – [click].

 Parking at the viewing point, GPS coordinates: